 How Thyroid Problems Affect School Performance in Children

-- Hypothyroidism: A child may appear sluggish, forgetful, or unable to keep up with assignments because their brain is physically “slowing down.”
+- Hypothyroidism: A child may appear sluggish, forgetful, or unable to keep up with assignments because their brain is physically slowing down.

-- Hyperthyroidism: A child may seem restless, defiant, or unable to sit still because their nervous system is in a state of constant over-stimulation.
+- Hyperthyroidism: A child may seem restless, defiant, or unable to sit still because their nervous system is in a state of constant overstimulation.

 - Persistent fatigue despite adequate sleep